ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       abilities and experience to step up to the role of Quality Supervisor for all wiring harness and control panel projects.
 Kane enjoys fishing, walking and playing darts.
+  - name: Aaron Hesketh
+    jobtitle: Quality Engineer
+    interests:
+      - cooking
+      - decorating
+    bio: Aaron is a reliable and experienced Production Supervisor with tremendous technical knowledge in electrical assembly manufacture and more specifically IPC Standards.
+He is a true team player who supervises our wire preparation and cable assembly production areas.
+He has served an incredible 10 years with the company and has proved excellent leadership skills which have been invaluable for the companies growth.
+Aaron is a computer programming wizard and in his spare time enjoys Home DIY and cooking up his signature Indian dish "Chicken Tikka Dopiza"!
+    image: /img/aaron-hesketh.jpg
   - name: Dave Webster
     jobtitle: Technical Engineer
     interests: